Chef Mitchell preparing Garlic Herb Parmesan Bread

 Instructions

-In a large bowl, combine the flour, yeast, sugar, salt, oregano, basil, black pepper, and red pepper flakes.
+In a bowl, mix softened butter, minced garlic, parsley, basil, oregano, salt, pepper, and red pepper flakes.

 Recipe Notes & Tips